History of Australia (1945–present): Indigenous Australia

+After the death of Holt, his successor John Gorton established the role of Minister for Aboriginal Affairs, and outlined a program for "advancement" of Aboriginal people by means of "the assimilation of Aboriginal Australians as fully effective members of a single Australian society":

+Gorton considered that the "primary aim" of government policy should be to "make Aboriginals self supporting", and to end dependence on welfare and charity.
+The Government introduced the Aboriginal Study Grants Scheme (ABSTUDY) in 1969, in response to low participation of Indigenous Australians in higher education, and the Aboriginal Secondary Grants Scheme (ABSEG) in 1970 to boost participation in secondary schooling.

+Menzies had established the Australian Institute of Aboriginal Studies in 1964 to help study and preserve traditional Aboriginal language, art and culture.
+The period also saw a flowering of recognition for Aboriginal artists, sportspeople and performers, including the breakthrough fame of the landscape painter Albert Namatjira in the 1950s, singer Jimmy Little and world champion boxer Lionel Rose in the 1960s, and tennis player Evonne Goolagong Cawley and acting great David Gulpilil from the 1970s.

-Various groups and individuals were active in the pursuit of equality and social justice from the 1960s.
+Various groups and individuals were also active on the political front in the pursuit of equality and social justice from the 1960s.
 In the mid-1960s, one of the earliest Aboriginal graduates from the University of Sydney, Charles Perkins, helped organise freedom rides into parts of Australia to expose discrimination and inequality.
 In 1966, the Gurindji people of Wave Hill station (owned by the Vestey Group) commenced strike action led by Vincent Lingiari in a quest for equal pay and recognition of land rights.

 Indigenous Australians began to take up representation in Australian parliaments during the 1970s.
-In 1971 Neville Bonner of the Liberal Party was appointed by the Queensland Parliament to replace a retiring senator, becoming the first Aborigine in Federal Parliament.
+In 1971 Neville Bonner of the Liberal Party was appointed by the Queensland Parliament to replace a retiring senator, becoming the first Federal parliamentarian to identify as Aboriginal.
 Bonner was returned as a Senator at the 1972 election and remained until 1983.
 Hyacinth Tungutalum of the Country Liberal Party in the Northern Territory and Eric Deeral of the National Party of Queensland, became the first Indigenous people elected to territory and state legislatures in 1974.
 In 1976, Sir Douglas Nicholls was appointed Governor of South Australia, becoming the first Aborigine to hold vice-regal office in Australia.
-Aiden Ridgway of the Australian Democrats served as a senator during the 1990s, but No indigenous person was elected to the House of Representatives, until West Australian Liberal Ken Wyatt, in August 2010.
+Aden Ridgeway of the Australian Democrats served as a senator during the 1990s, but No indigenous person was elected to the House of Representatives, until West Australian Liberal Ken Wyatt, in August 2010.